 You can create a name that promises a benefit by going back to your customers’ pain points, desires, and aspirations.
 Look at the words your customers use, and choose words from that list that promise a benefit, solution, or result.

 For example, if you are a love coach, your clients may come to you because they want to find their soulmate, they are ready to find ‘the one’, or they are tired of going on first dates.
 So your program name might be, or contain the words, “Find Your Soulmate,” “Your Last First Date,” or “How To Find The One.”

 I have a client who is a health coach for women.
 Her clients come to her saying they want to lose those last 10lbs and that’s what she specializes in so she named her program “The Last 10 Lbs.”

 It’s easy to get stuck inside your head when naming your own creation.
 Step outside of yourself and into your ideal client’s situation.
-Then, use these 3 tips to create the perfect program name.

 Remember, your program isn’t for you, it isn’t for everyone.
 It’s for your specific ideal person.
 They’re out there, struggling to overcome obstacles you can help them overcome and dreaming about a future you can help make reality.
 As a coach, you have what it takes to get them there.

 Your program name may only be a few words, but those few words are the difference between attracting and repelling your ideal client in an instant.

 Follow these 4 tips to choose the perfect coaching program names so working with you becomes a no brainer.